How to repair dead pixels on a PC screen?

 • Screen quality : some screens are more prone to defective pixels than others, depending on the technology used (LCD, LED, OLED, etc.), the manufacturing process and the manufacturer's quality control.

-• Transport and storage : the screen may be subject to shocks, vibrations, variations in temperature or humidity which may damage the pixels or connectors.
+• Transport and storage : the screen can be subjected to shocks, vibrations, temperature or humidity variations which can damage the pixels or connectors.

-• Installation and connection : The display may be improperly installed, improperly secured, or improperly connected, which may cause short circuits or electromagnetic interference that may affect the pixels.
+• Installation and connection : The screen may be improperly installed, fixed or connected, which can cause short circuits or electromagnetic interference that can affect the pixels.

-• Use and maintenance : the screen may be exposed to sources of heat, light or dust which may alter the pixels.
-It can also be cleaned with unsuitable or overly aggressive products which can scratch or corrode the pixels.
+• Use and maintenance : The screen can be exposed to sources of heat, light, or dust that can damage the pixels.
+It can also be cleaned with unsuitable or overly aggressive products that can scratch or corrode the pixels.

-• Negligible : If the defective pixels are few in number, small and located in the corners or edges of the screen, they may go unnoticed or not obstruct vision.
+• Negligible : if the defective pixels are few in number, small and located in the corners or edges of the screen, they may go unnoticed or not interfere with vision.

-• Unacceptable : If defective pixels are too numerous, too large or too visible, they can make the screen unusable or unsightly.
+• Unacceptable : if the defective pixels are too numerous, too large or too visible, they can make the screen unusable or unsightly.

 dead pixel 2

-How to detect dead or blocked pixels on your screen?
+How to detect dead or stuck pixels on your screen

-To detect dead or blocked pixels on your PC screen, there are several methods:
+To detect dead or stuck pixels on your PC screen, there are several methods:

-• The visual method : it consists of carefully observing your screen by displaying different colors (black, white, red, green, blue) to identify pixels which do not change color or which remain off.
+• The visual method : this involves carefully observing your screen while it displays different colors (black, white, red, green, blue) to identify pixels that do not change color or that remain off.
 You can use websites or software that offer pixel tests, such as Dead Pixel Test or Dead Pixel Locator.

-• The tactile method : it consists of passing your finger over the screen , pressing lightly to feel the pixels which are pressed or which resist.
-This method is not recommended as it may damage the screen or leave fingerprints.
+• The touch method : this involves running your finger across the screen, applying light pressure to feel for pixels that are depressed or resist.
+This method is not recommended as it can damage the screen or leave fingerprints.

-• The photographic method : it consists of taking a photo of your screen with a digital camera or a smartphone in macro mode and in high resolution, then zooming in on the photo to identify defective pixels.
-This method is not very reliable because it can be affected by camera quality, brightness setting, or light reflection.
+• The photographic method : this involves taking a picture of your screen with a digital camera or smartphone in macro mode and at high resolution, then zooming in on the photo to identify defective pixels.
+This method is not very reliable because it can be affected by the camera's quality, the brightness setting, or light reflections.

-This article might interest you : PC screen that turns off and on: how to solve this problem?
+This article might interest you : PC screen that turns off and on again: how to solve this problem?

-If you have detected dead or stuck pixels on your PC screen, don't panic.
-There are solutions to repair or mitigate them.
-However, you should know that these solutions are not 100% guaranteed and that they may involve risks for your screen.
-It is therefore advisable to use them with caution and at your own risk.
+If you've noticed dead or stuck pixels on your PC screen, don't panic.
+There are solutions to repair or minimize them.
+However, be aware that these solutions aren't guaranteed to work perfectly and may pose risks to your screen.
+Therefore, it's advisable to use them with caution and at your own risk.

 The manual method: apply pressure to the defective pixel

-This method involves trying to reactivate the defective pixel by applying pressure on it with a pointed but not sharp object, such as a pen, eraser or cotton swab.
+This method involves trying to reactivate the defective pixel by applying pressure to it with a pointed but not sharp object, such as a pen, eraser, or cotton swab.
 Here are the steps to follow:

 • Turn off your PC monitor and unplug it from the electrical outlet.

-• Place a piece of paper or cloth over the faulty pixel to avoid scratching the screen.
+• Place a piece of paper or fabric over the defective pixel to avoid scratching the screen.

-• Take the sharp object and gently but firmly press the faulty pixel for a few seconds.
+• Take the pointed object and press gently but firmly on the defective pixel for a few seconds.

 • Release the pressure and turn your PC screen back on .

-• Check if the faulty pixel has disappeared or changed color.
+• Check if the defective pixel has disappeared or changed color.
 If not, repeat the operation several times, increasing the pressure and duration.

-This method can work for stuck or hot pixels, but not for dead pixels.
+This method may work for stuck or hot pixels, but not for dead pixels.
 It can also damage the screen if the pressure is too strong or too long.

-This method involves using a pixel repair tool , which is a website or software that displays bright and changing colors on the PC screen, with the aim of stimulating the faulty pixel and making it return to normal.
+This method involves using a pixel repair tool , which is a website or software program that displays bright, changing colors on the PC screen in order to stimulate the defective pixel and restore it to normal.
 Here are some examples of pixel repair tools:

-• JScreenFix : an effective and free online tool , which displays a flashing area that you can move over the defective pixel.
-Just let the tool run for about 10 minutes to try to repair the pixel.
+• JScreenFix : an effective and free online tool that displays a blinking area you can move over the defective pixel.
+Simply let the tool run for about 10 minutes to attempt to repair the pixel.

-• Pixel Réa : a portable software for Windows , which displays a colored window that you can resize and position on the defective pixel.
-Simply click the “ Repair ” button and let the software run for about 15 minutes to try to repair the pixel.
+• Pixel Réa : a portable Windows that displays a colorful window you can resize and position over the defective pixel.
+Simply click the " Repair " button and let the application run for approximately 15 minutes to attempt to repair the pixel.

-• Aurelitec PixelHealer : software for Windows , which fixes dead, stuck or hot pixels.
-Simply launch the software, select the size and color of the area to be treated, and place it on the defective pixel.
-You must then click on the “ Start Flashing ” button and let the software run for about an hour to try to repair the pixel.
+• Aurelitec PixelHealer : a Windows software that corrects dead, stuck, or hot pixels.
+Simply launch the software, select the size and color of the area to be treated, and place it over the defective pixel.
+Then click the " Start Flashing " button and let the software run for about an hour to attempt to repair the pixel.

-• Dead Pixel Buddy : software for Windows , which locates and eliminates dead pixels.
-Simply launch the software, choose a background color, and hover the mouse over the screen to spot dead pixels.
-You must then click on the “ Fix ” button and let the software run for a few minutes to try to repair the pixels.
+• Dead Pixel Buddy : a Windows application that locates and eliminates dead pixels.
+Simply launch the application, choose a background color, and move your mouse over the screen to locate the dead pixels.
+Then click the " Fix " button and let the application run for a few minutes to attempt to repair the pixels.

-This method can work for stuck or hot pixels, but not for dead pixels.
-It can also cause headaches or seizures in some people who are sensitive to flashing lights.
+This method may work for stuck or hot pixels, but not for dead pixels.
+It may also cause headaches or seizures in some people sensitive to flashing lights.

-The hardware method: change the screen or call a professional
+The hardware method: replace the screen or call in a professional

-This method involves replacing the PC screen or taking it to a professional who can repair or change it.
+This method involves replacing the PC screen or entrusting it to a professional who can repair or replace it.
 It is the safest and most effective method, but also the most expensive and complex.

-You can also check the warranty of your PC screen since some manufacturers offer a warranty against defective pixels.
-Contact the manufacturer's customer service to request a free replacement or repair of your screen.
+You can also check your PC monitor's warranty, as some manufacturers offer a warranty against defective pixels.
+Contact the manufacturer's customer service to request a free replacement or repair of your monitor.

-• If you change your PC screen yourself , you will need to purchase a new screen compatible with your computer and mount it correctly.
+• If you are replacing your PC monitor yourself , you will need to buy a new monitor that is compatible with your computer and install it correctly.

-• If you entrust your screen to a professional , they will repair or change it depending on the diagnosis they have carried out.
-In any case, request an invoice and warranty for your new screen.
+• If you entrust your screen to a professional , they will repair or replace it depending on their diagnosis.
+In any case, ask for an invoice and a warranty for your new screen.

 FAQs

-How to prevent the appearance of dead or blocked pixels on your PC screen?
+How to prevent dead or stuck pixels from appearing on your PC screen?

 To avoid having to repair dead or stuck pixels on your PC screen, it is best to prevent their appearance by adopting some good practices.